 Summary and Discussion

 This paper sought to present the way in which prevalent narratives of the Israeli political left regarding the Israeli-Palestinian conflict are expressed in children’s books, and to explore the landscape imagery in these works as symbolic icons of ideological values.
 The connection between narratives and landscapes is based on Marxist criticism and on the approach that identifies a linkage between landscapes and narratives.
 The three stories are allegories, and beyond their literal meaning there is an indication of a broad field of interpretative discourse.
 Following the conventions of this literary genre, they deal with social issues.
 Thus, allegory requires a capacity for abstraction that children largely lack, and therefore may struggle with deciphering the levels of meaning and the interactions between them.
 It is possible that the writers’ choice of allegory rests on the combination of ideological motivations in the thematic groundwork and the content’s complexity, which necessitates the encoding of messages while providing a space in which to conceal them.
-In the stories before us, the allegory’s yielding to political interpretation is implied, and the allegory corresponds with the text only if it was intended as allegory.
+The stories before us clearly imply that the author intended a political interpretation of the allegory; otherwise, the allegory would not fit the text so exactly.
 This article supports this argument.
-In the three stories there is extensive use of literary and visual constructions that mitigate the political meanings in the allegory.
+In all three stories there is extensive use of literary and visual constructions that mitigate the political meanings in the allegory.
 For example, the distancing and circumvention of symbolic meaning by way of time, location, and message: the visual characterization of Kakaruzu as a medieval European village; the forest in which Itamar meets the rabbit; and the placement of the clouds in a cave on the top of the mountain.
 Likewise, the message regarding the conflict is circumvented in thematic terms by means of rivalry between two brothers; fear of rabbits; and dealing with drought.
 In all three stories, humor and irony are employed alongside amusing rhyme schemes.
 The characters are presented as positive and proactive, thereby enabling identification and eliciting a sense of hope in the reader: Uzu and Muzu climb the wall; Itamar goes out to the forest and befriends the rabbit; and Grandad Aharon is determined to climb the mountain and release the clouds.
 The social-political phenomenon represented in the stories is the Israeli-Palestinian conflict, and although different approaches to its resolution are presented, in all of the stories the problem is obscured.
 In Itamar Meets a Rabbit the problem is concealed rather than eliminated or solved; the reverse mirror motif functions to contain the problem within the imaginary space.
 In Uzu and Muzu from the Village of Kakaruzu, a wall is built that hides each side from the other, and in Grandad Aharon’s Rain, the clouds are concealed in a cave on a remote mountain top.